-1The IEEE1394a standard states that the maximum length of a cable should be 5m.
+&lt;sup>1The IEEE1394a standard states that the maximum length of the cable should be 5m.
 This is a limitation based on signal dispersion which can be overcome via appropriate manufacturing techniques.
-10m long cables are now commercially available and no problems have been discovered in their use with repeater cables and the shear camera.
+10m long cables are now commercially available and no problems have been discovered in their use with the shear camera.